Azure/azure-sdk-for-net/sdk/core/Azure.Core/samples/LongRunningOperations.md

 # Azure.Core long-running operation samples

-Some operations take long time to complete and requre polling for their status such operations are exposed as methods returning `*Operation<T>` types.
+Some operations take long time to complete and require polling for their status.
+Methods starting long-running operations return `*Operation<T>` types.

 ## Awaiting completion of the operation